Portfolio manager’s Letter July 2003

 In the first 38 weeks Costco’s generated $84,9 million in cash flow from this inventory build up.
 In addition Costco generated 44 million of increased float from member fees which are recorded as a liability when paid, and then prorated as income over the term of the membership, and the two per cent reward credit that is given to executive members.
 This charge is deducted from revenue when the sale is completed, but is not credited back to the customer until the end of the year.

-The second Quarter has ended on a positive note with the composite for all Losch Investment Management Company’s accounts up 12.21% for the first half, vs. a gain of 10.7% for the S&P. For the last three years Losch Investment Management Company’s composite has shown a positive return of 15.82% per year, compared to a negative 12.50% per year for the S&P. For a difference 28.32% per year in our favor, three years ago I would have said that level of out performance was impossible over a period of three years.
+The second Quarter has ended on a positive note with the composite for all Losch Management Company’s accounts up 12.21% for the first half, vs. a gain of 10.7% for the S&P 500.
+For the last three years our company’s composite has shown a positive return of 15.82% per year, compared to a negative 12.50% per year for the S&P 500.
+For a difference 28.32% per year in our favor, three years ago I would have said that level of out performance was impossible over a period of three years.
 It turns out that this record was not only possible, but fairly easy; all you had to do to out-perform the averages was to avoid the obvious mistakes.

-The current market looks to me, as investment manager, like cyclical (short term) bull market within a secular (long term) bear market.
+The current market looks to me like cyclical (short term) bull market within a secular (long term) bear market.
 How long this bull will continue is anybody’s guess, but we would like to get as much mileage as I can from the rally.
 The problem is, I never been much good at picking market tops, and therefore tend to exit early.
 So it will not take much to scare me out of some of our long positions.